joshpeterson/summa/book/first_part/treatise_on_the_one_god/gods_love/prologue.md

 (2) Whether He loves all things?
 (3) Whether He loves one thing more than another?
 (4) Whether He loves more the better things?

-* Whether Love Exists In God?
-* Whether God Loves All Things?
-* Whether God Loves All Things Equally?
-* Whether God Always Loves More The Better Things?